 \section{Summary and Conclusion}

-With this work, we propose a model in which fermionic tachyon field can account for the universe accelerated expansion.
+With this work, we propose a model in which the fermionic tachyon field can account for the universe's accelerated expansion.
 It is reasonable to assume that there is a self-interaction potential produced by four-fermion interactions as suggested by effective theories in particle physics.
-When the mass of fermionic tachyon is not too large (we choose m=0.01 in natural units), this potential has a crucial role in producing accelerated expansion.
-When the potential term is dominated as we expect the mass dosen't play an important roll in our analysis, even if we set $m=0$, there is no significant effect in our main results.
+When the mass of the fermionic tachyon is not too large (we choose m=0.01 in natural units), this potential has a crucial role in producing accelerated expansion.
+When the potential term is dominated as we expect the mass does not play an important role in our analysis, even if we set $m=0$, there is no significant effect in our main results.
 We investigate the effect of varying the free parameters of this potential on the behavior of the energy density and the expansion parameter.
-Our numerical analysis indicates that by reducing the power of the potential "n" and increasing the free parameter "$\lambda$" we get more acceleration, appropriate choosing of these parameters can give enough acceleration in agreement with observation as depicted in Fig(\ref{acceleration parameter}), at large time its behavior is similar to cosmological constant means the acceleration approaches a constant value.
-To be more precise we define dimensionless acceleration parameter q as $q=\ddot{a}a/\dot{a}^2$ (it differs from the usual deceleration parameter in a minus sign ).
+Our numerical analysis indicates that by reducing the power of the potential "n" and increasing the free parameter "$\lambda$" we get more acceleration, appropriate choosing of these parameters can give enough acceleration in agreement with observation as depicted in Fig(\ref{acceleration parameter}), at the large time its behavior is similar to cosmological constant means the acceleration approaches a constant value.
+To be more precise we define dimensionless acceleration parameter q as $q=-\ddot{a}a/\dot{a}^2$ as usual.

-Although these results depend on the particular form of our potential i.e. choosing another form for the potential might change the results, the crucial point of this work is we have shown that it is possible to get accelerated expansion from a fermionic tachyon field.
+Although these results depend on the particular form of our potential, i.e. choosing another form for the potential might change the results.
+The crucial point of this work is that we have quantitatively shown that it is possible to get accelerated expansion from a fermionic tachyon field.